post-kerbin-mining-corporation/post-kerbin-mining-corporation.github.io/index.markdown

 All mods in the suite are available on Spacedock, CurseForge and GitHub.
 They can be manually downloaded from these locations.
 All mods are also available for isntallation using the [CKAN KSP mod client](https://forum.kerbalspaceprogram.com/index.php?/topic/90246-the-comprehensive-kerbal-archive-network-ckan-package-manager-v1180-19-june-2016/) for player convenience.

 To stay up to date, all mods are also compatible with KSP Addon Version Checker (AVC) which provides a notification ingame when a new mod version has been uploaded.
-Updates will also be avilable through CKSN.
+Updates will also be avilable through CKAN.

 ### Community

-To dicuss the mods, or if you are having issues, the first point of contact should be the Forum Page linked in each mod's description on this site.
+To discuss the mods, or if you are having issues, the first point of contact should be the **Forum Page** linked in each mod's description on this site.
 A Discord server is also available.

 If you wish to report a bug, please do so by raising an issue on the appropriate GitHub repository.